 Phoebe was an avid reader.
 As well as reading the Bible, she read biographies of famous Methodists, including the biographies of prominent Methodist women such as Mary Bosanquet Fletcher, Hester Ann Rogers and Nancy Cutler.
 Phoebe was also well acquainted with the lives of John Wesley and Susannah Wesley.
 There can be little doubt that young Phoebe was inspired by reading these biographies.
-The examples of Methodist women leaders was probably one reason why she never seemed to have personal qualms about being a woman in ministry herself.
+The examples of Methodist women leaders were probably one reason why she never seemed to have personal qualms about being a woman in ministry herself.

 In 1826, when she was 19 years old, Phoebe married a young man named Walter Palmer.
-Walter was a respected homeopathic surgeon.
-The Palmers were very compatible and made an effective ministry team, with Phoebe taking a more leading role.
-Phoebe was a devoted wife, and soon became a devoted mother.
+Walter was a respected homoeopathic surgeon.
+The Palmers were compatible and made an effective ministry team, with Phoebe taking a more leading role.
+Phoebe was a devoted wife and soon became a devoted mother.
 Sadly, three of the Palmers’ children died in infancy.
 While Phoebe initially grieved, she came to accept the deaths as part of God’s will.
 She believed that God had taken her children because she loved them too much and had made them like idols.
 Phoebe and Walter had three surviving children.

 In 1831, Phoebe and Walter went to live with Sarah Lankford and her husband.
 Sarah was Phoebe’s older sister.
 Phoebe had been greatly influenced in Christian thought and practise by her parent’s beliefs, but it was her sister Sarah who introduced Phoebe to the doctrine and experience of Holiness, also known as Entire Sanctification.
-Phoebe’s religious struggles and insecurities finally ended when she experienced Holiness for herself on July the 26th, 1837; a day she referred to as her “Day of Days”.
+Phoebe’s religious struggles and insecurities finally ended when she experienced Holiness for herself on July the 26th, 1837, a day she referred to as her “Day of Days”.
 This spiritual experience of Holiness affected her profoundly and Phoebe would never again doubt that God had accepted her as his child.
-Phoebe would also never doubt that she was meant to be a worker for the Lord.
+Phoebe would also never doubt that she was meant to be a worker for her Lord.